sharadregoti/tyk-docs/tyk-docs/content/contribute.md

 Our docs are compiled using the [Hugo static site generator](https://gohugo.io/).

-The [Readme](https://github.com/TykTechnologies/tyk-docs#readme) has details of how to construct docs pages.
+The [Readme](https://github.com/TykTechnologies/tyk-docs#readme) has details for how to construct docs pages.